Why Should I Transcribe My Podcasts?

-Those who would believe that the above sentences are correct must not have any experience at all of making podcasts, nor even also of making pies, for like pie-making, there is an art and craft to the creation of good podcasts that are above and beyond the norm, and that truly deliver good content in an easy-to-understand way.
-There are many steps to follow, many things to consider, many points to remember, and many options to choose from.
+There is an art and craft to the creation of good podcasts that are above and beyond the norm.
+If you want to deliver good content in an easy-to-understand way, there are many steps to follow, various things to consider, and many different options to choose from.

 Importance of Podcast Transcriptions